Sample Real Estate Investment Business Plan

 Before you even start typing, you need to know your goals and write them down.
 Here’s an example:

-You need to backwards plan your goals in order to create a good timeline.
+You need to backward plan your goals in order to create a good timeline.

 Alright, now that you have a general idea of where you are going and how you will get there, you are ready to start writing your business plan.